Week 12.2 Advance Typescript APIs

 Understanding Partial

-utility type takes a single type argument and produces a type with all the properties of the provided type set to optional.
-Here’s the syntax for using Partial
+The Partial utility type takes a single type argument and produces a type with all the properties of the provided type set to optional.
+Here’s the syntax for using Partial:

 Example Usage of Partial